§The Demand — The Payment Sought After the Debt Was Discharged

 3. Communication — that the demand was conveyed to the tenants; and

-4. The handover — that, in fear, they paid (completed extortion); or, if they had refused, attempt under § 524.
+4. The handover — that, in fear, they paid (completed extortion); or, had they refused, attempt under § 524.

 II

 The line must be drawn honestly, because it is where this kind of claim usually fails.
-A landlord’s threat to pursue a lawful eviction for rent that is genuinely owed is not extortion; demanding rent and warning of eviction is a lawful demand.
+A landlord’s threat to pursue a lawful eviction for rent that is genuinely owed is not extortion; demanding rent and warning of eviction is the lawful assertion of a right.
+Flatley and Mendoza protect that assertion, and the litigation privilege (Civ.
+Code § 47(b)) shields a threat to pursue a colorable claim.
 The statute does not reach the lawful assertion of a real right.

 The defense this anticipates A defendant will answer that he believed, in good faith, that the rent was unpaid — that he was asserting a right he thought he held.
-That is the only real exit from § 518, and Part III is addressed to closing it.
+That is the principal answer to a § 518 question, and Part III sets out the record that bears on it.

 III